Protect an Application

 Forwarded: for=172.19.0.1;host=127.0.0.1:9090;proto=http

-Take a closer look at the JWT echoed by our service, e.g. by making use of https://jwt.io.
-It has been issued by heimdall and is not the token you’ve sent using curl.
++ Take a closer look at the JWT echoed by our service, e.g. by making use of jwt.io.
+This token has been issued by heimdall, not the one you sent with curl.

-4. Guess what would happen, when we try the same request, but to the /user endpoint?
-You’re right, it will be refused due to the wrong role.
-Let us then use another JWT.
-Try the request shown below.
-It contains a token which should give us access.
+1. Now, try the same request to the /user endpoint.
+It will be refused due to the wrong role.
+Let’s use a different JWT that should grant us access.

 $ curl -H "Authorization: Bearer eyJhbGciOiJFUzI1NiIsImtpZCI6ImtleS0xIiwidHlwIjoiSldUIn0.eyJleHAiOjIwMjUxMDA3NTEsImlhdCI6MTcwOTc0MDc1MSwiaXNzIjoiZGVtb19pc3N1ZXIiLCJqdGkiOiIzZmFmNDkxOS0wZjUwLTQ3NGItOGExMy0yOTYzMjEzNThlOTMiLCJuYmYiOjE3MDk3NDA3NTEsInJvbGUiOiJ1c2VyIiwic3ViIjoiMiJ9.W5xCpwsFShS0RpOtrm9vrV2dN6K8pRr5gQnt0kluzLE6oNWFzf7Oot-0YLCPa64Z3XPd7cfGcBiSjrzKZSAj4g" 127.0.0.1:9090/user

-5. Try to send requests to the /private endpoint using any of the tokens from above.
-Yep.
-Useless.
-Heimdall will not let us through.
+1. Try sending requests to the /private endpoint using any of the tokens from above.
+It will fail, as heimdall will not allow access.

 Cleanup

-Just stop the environment with CTRL-C and delete the created files.
-If you started docker compose in the background, tear the environment down with
+Once you’re done, stop the environment with CTRL-C and delete the created files.
+If you started Docker Compose in the background, tear down the environment with: